jsngn/null-finder/README.md

 # null-finder
 Ongoing project.
-Dependency: libcsv library (see libcsv directory for license info & source code).
+Dependency: libcsv library (see libcsv submodule for license info & source code); this library is NOT MINE in any way.